Paralia, Achaea

-Paralia (Παραλία, Paralía, meaning "beach") is a town and a former municipality in Achaea, West Greece, Greece.
+Paralia (Παραλία, Paralía, meaning "beach") is a town and a former municipality in the municipality of Patras, Achaea, West Greece, Greece.

 Since the 2011 local government reform it is part of the municipality Patras, of which it is a municipal unit.
 The municipal unit has an area of 11.978 km2.
 It is a suburb of Patras, about 6 km southwest of the city centre.
-The town population is about 6,500.
-It was a popular beach resort for residents of Patras till mid '80s.
+The town population is about 5,400.
+It was a popular beach resort for residents of Patras area till mid '80s.
 The new Greek National Road 9 (Patras - Pyrgos) runs south of the town.

 The railway Patras - Pyrgos runs parallel to the coast, at about 200 m from the shore.

 Population history

 Subdivisions

 The municipal unit Paralia is subdivided into the following communities: